Universal Geneve Cal.240 18ct Pink Gold 1939

 Pristine Cal.240, 17 Jewel, High Grade Hand-Wound Movement

-New Navy Blue Crocodile Leather Strap & Gold Plated Buckle
+New Dark Blue Crocodile Leather Strap & Pink Gold Plated Buckle

 All in Absolutely Top Grade & Simply Stunning Condition